huanlui/gcalsync/README.md

 ## Run the application

-To run the application, you have to generate as many `credential.json` as Google Account you want to manage.
+To run the application, you have to generate as many `credential.json` files as Google Account you want to manage.
 To create those files, read the [credentials section](#credentials).

 The first time the application is run, a pop-up appears to verify your credentials.
 If a message indicates that Google has not verified the application, click on `Continue`.